SergioRolandoM/SergioRM-projects/README.md

 - Progress: 🟩🟩🟩🟩🟩🟩🟩🟩🟩⬜ (90%)
 - Work in:
     + 🔧 Fixing minor bugs
-    + 📝 Adding new information
+    + 💾 Adding new information in database

 #### Introduction
 It is a web project focused on video game information and voting, developed by two people.
 The project took approximately four months to complete in 2024.